Watertown Red & Black

-The team currently plays in the Gridiron Developmental Football League with home games at the Alex Duffy Fairgrounds in Watertown.
+The team currently plays in the Northeast Football Alliance with home games at the Alex Duffy Fairgrounds in Watertown.

-The Red & Black have their own showcase in the Pro Football Hall of Fame as being the oldest semi-pro team in the nation.

 Beginning

 In 1902 the Watertown Athletic Association became known as the Red & Black Professional Football Team.
 Though it declined participation in the first World Series of Pro Football, it loaned its entire backfield to the Syracuse Athletic Club for that team's entry into the tournament, the first ever attempted national professional football championship.
 (The enhanced Syracuse team, which included Pop Warner, won the tournament in an upset.)

-During the 1903 season, the Red & Black defeated a team from Cortland, New York by a score of 142-0, the second-highest in football history (behind only a 148–0 win by the Massillon Tigers over a team from Marion, Ohio a year later).
-Watertown participated in the 1903 World Series of Pro Football, finishing second to the Franklin Athletic Club, to whom the Red & Black lost, 12-0.
+During the 1903 season, the Red & Black defeated a team from Cortland, New York by a score of 142–0, the second-highest in football history (behind only a 148–0 win by the Massillon Tigers over a team from Marion, Ohio a year later).
+Watertown participated in the 1903 World Series of Pro Football, finishing second to the Franklin Athletic Club, to whom the Red & Black lost, 12–0.